applied-cyber/ac-web/content/join/index.md

 - `#projects`: General updates related to all projects.
 - `#roguespot`: Information about our project to create a distributed system to identify rogue access points on campus.
 - `#security-clinic`: *Pro bono* security advice for the Stanford community.
-This is a private channel; to join, please message Aditya Saligrama or Miles McCain.
+This is a private channel; to join, please message Joey Holtzman.

 ### Competitions